apollographql/apollo-client/docs/source/advanced/caching.md

 ## Direct Cache Access

 To interact directly with your cache, you can use the Apollo Client class methods readQuery, readFragment, writeQuery, and writeFragment.
 These methods are available to us via the `DataProxy` interface.
 Accessing these methods will vary slightly based on your view layer implementation.
-If you are using React, you can wrap your component in the `withApollo` higher order component, which will give you access to `this.props.client`.
+If you are using React, you can use the `useApolloClient` hook, which will return the `client` instance you passed to the `ApolloProvider` during initialization.
 From there, you can use the methods to control your data.

 **Note**: The `cache` you created with `new InMemoryCache(...)` class is not meant to be used directly, but passed to the `ApolloClient` constructor.
 The client then accesses the `cache` using methods like `readQuery` and `writeQuery`.
 The difference between `cache.writeQuery` and `client.writeQuery` is that the client version also performs a broadcast after writing to the cache.
 This broadcast ensures your data is refreshed in the view layer after the `client.writeQuery` operation.
 If you only use `cache.writeQuery`, the changes may not be immediately reflected in the view layer.
 This behavior is sometimes useful in scenarios where you want to perform multiple cache writes without immediately updating the view layer.